 You certainly noted that sustainability is an increasing trend in the oils & fats market worldwide.
 Of course, we talk a lot about sustainable palm oil in the EU which is largely adopting a certified supply chain.
 But sustainability is not limited to the palm or soybean sourcing, and this trend is expanding outside of European borders.
 A strong social, environmental and health and nutrition awareness is rising in consumers’ minds all around the world.
 Consequently, new sourcing, technologies, supply chain, certification system, labeling and claims are spreading rapidly, hence creating new business models.

 Surprisingly, international congresses are granting at best one session about sustainability.
 We, at FAT & Associés, have decided to organize an international event in order to gather all industrial and institutional actors, and also decision’ markers, around the last disruptive actions surrounding sustainability.
-The 2nd Sustainable Oils & Fats International Congress (SOFIC2018) will take place on the 29th and 30th of March 2018 in Paris, France.
+The 3rd Sustainable Oils & Fats International Congress (SOFIC2019) will take place on the 4th and 5th of April 2019 in Paris, France.

 You are engaged in the sustainability trend, or you would like to understand how far this phenomenon is expanding: join us and share your experience within the community!

 F&A Congress team

 Christophe BENE is Senior Policy Advisor at the International Center for Tropical Agriculture (CIAT) based in Cali, Colombia.
 Christophe has 15+ years of experience in interdisciplinary research and advisory work focusing on poverty alleviation, vulnerability, and food security.
 He is currently leading the policy analysis cluster of the CGIAR flagship program “Food System for Healthier Diet”.
 He holds a PhD in Environment and Life Sciences and a post-graduate Diploma in Development Economics from the School of Development Studies at the University of East Anglia (UK).